top of page

 Overview

-Tarbell offers grants of $1,000 - $15,000 to support original reporting published in established outlets, whether from freelancers or staff.
-We primarily focus on written journalism, but we also fund journalism in other formats.
+Tarbell offers grants of $1,000–$20,000 to support original reporting on AI published in established outlets, whether from freelancers or staff.
+We primarily fund written journalism but are open to supporting other formats.

 Investigations into frontier AI companies